-1. Press the higher key to access the menu items/features.

-LIGHT

-2. Use the and -- keys to toggle the status on/off/auto/

-NOTE: Pressing the key prior to pressing the measurement screen without saving changes.

-- 3. When the desired LITE setting is displayed, press the and edit the BRT (brightness) option. - 4.
-Use the + and keys to scroll through the BRT (LO, MED, HI options. - 5.
+- 1. Press the LIGHT key to access the menu items/features.
+2. Use the and keys to toggle the status on/off/auto/ LIGHT key prior to pressing the key will abort to the NOTE: Pressing the measurement screen without saving changes.
+3. When the desired LITE setting is displayed, press the key to set the status and edit the BRT (brightness) option. keys to scroll through the BRT (LO, MED, 4.
+Use the and HI options. - 5.
 When the desired BRT setting is displayed, press the brightness and return to the measurement screen.